lussoluca/drupalcon_prague_2022/web/modules/custom/devel/devel_generate/README.md

 useful when showing off your site to a client, for example.
 Even if the content is not yet available, the site can show its look and feel and behavior.

-The sample entities may be created via the Web or via the included Drush commands.
+The sample entities may be created via the Web or via the included Drush commands like `drush genc`.

 #### Recommended Modules